rodriguezcappsec/TaskManager/README.md

 ### Challenges creating the front-end

-Once the app scalated, maintaining a good data sructure was a little bit hard, this app is a full raw javascript one.
+Once the app scalated maintaining a good data sructure was a little bit hard.
+This app is a full raw javascript one.
+Later on I'll be using Reactjs or Angular for my front-end web apps.